 Nearby also not to be missed is the wonderful Attadale Gardens providing an oasis of peace and tranquility after, before or during the fun of the games!

-With plenty of activities to participate in including weight lifting, five-side-football, tug o’ war, an ardently competitive hill race, egg throwing, as well as the spectacularly funny and enthusiastic raft race.
+With plenty of activities to participate in including weight lifting, five-side-football, tug o’ war, an ardently competitive hill race, egg throwing and skirr competition.

 The street is lined with a wide range of food stalls including Mexican food, a barbecue, fresh fish and shellfish and home baking for sale.
-There are also a lot of non food stalls including bric-a- brac, arts and crafts, and Jewellery.
+There are also a lot of non food stalls including bric-a- brac, arts and crafts.